Removing Popular Faces in Curve Arrangements: 1 is -complete

-\begin{problem}[Reduced Non-Crossing Eulerian Cycle (\rEC)] Given a graph $G = (V, E)$, s.t.\ the vertex degree $\delta(v)$ of any vertex $v\in V$ is even and $\delta(v)\ge4$, decide whether $G$ contains a non-intersecting Eulerian cycle $\mathcal{E}(G)$. \end{problem}

-In this reduction, we will also use the dual graph $\A^d$ of a curve arrangement $\A$.
-In particular, note that any curve $\ell$ traversing $\A$ and crossing a sequence of faces $F_1, \dots, F_k$ in that order, can be expressed as a path $P = (F_1, \dots, F_k)$ in $\A^d$.

-\subsection{\NP-Completeness Reduction}
+\removedtext{Note that while this question is \NP-complete on general graphs, some trivial assumptions can be made on the input.}

+\subsection{\NP-completeness reduction}

-We will present a complete reduction in polynomial time from \rEC{} to \NkR{1}, i.e., we will create a curve arrangement $\A$ containing \bad{} faces based on an input $G$ of \rEC, s.t.\ there exists a curve $\ell$, where $\A\cup\ell$ contains no \bad{} faces if and only if $G$ contains a non-intersecting Eulerian cycle $\mathcal{E}(G)$.
+We will present a \removedtext{complete }polynomial-time reduction from \pnec to \NkR{1}, i.e., we will create a curve arrangement $\A$ containing \bad{} faces based on a planar input graph $G$ of \pnec, s.t.\ there exists a curve $\ell$ \newtext{for which} $\A\cup\ell$ contains no \bad{} faces if and only if $G$ contains a non-intersecting Eulerian cycle. \newtext{We assume that $G$ is 2-edge-connected and all vertices have even degree, because otherwise, $G$} clearly cannot contain an Eulerian cycle.
+We also replace every self-loop with a path of length two, without affecting the existence of a planar non-intersecting Eulerian cycle.